 What do you need to travel to Thailand?
 A passport that is valid for at least another 6 months upon entry into Thailand.
 Most Western countries get a stamp in their passports upon arrival that permits them to stay up to 30 days.
-May you arrive over land, until December 2016 would only get a 15-day visa, but luckily things changed.
-Nowadays you also get a 30-day visa if you enter Thailand over land, but be aware that you can only do two over land crossings per year.
+If you arrive over land, until December 2016 would only get a 15-day visa, but luckily things changed.
+Nowadays you also get a 30-day visa if you enter Thailand over land.

 Overstaying your visa is not recommended, but if it is only a couple days you have to pay a 500 THB ($16) fine per day.
 It happened to me a couple times and it takes 15 minutes extra at the airport.
 After you pay you get a lot of stamps in your passport and you are good to go.
 Be careful with this practice though, Im am not recommending you to do so.

 2. Best time to visit Thailand